yg2485/BayeSMART/README.md

-# iBURST: Integrating Bulk RNA-Seq Data and Spatial Transcriptomics
+# m-iIMPACT: Integrating Bulk RNA-Seq Data and Spatial Transcriptomics

 The model consists of two part: 1) Spatial domain identification of spatial transcriptomics(ST) on multi-sample and 2) bulk RNA-seq deconvolution